 Joanne Callahan - HR Talent Management, Nalcor Energy

 Joanne has almost twenty years of work experience in the energy and utility business.
 Twelve of those years are in Human Resources and Diversity and Inclusion.
 In this capacity, she has worked with various organizations throughout Atlantic Canada to develop and implement diversity and inclusion strategies that support overall business strategies.
 She is an advocate for promoting an inclusive work environment that meets the needs of all employees.
 While working in New Brunswick, in partnership with the University of New Brunswick’s HERG center, she helped promote the value of an inclusive work environment that helped all employees achieve their full potential.
 In 2012, Joanne moved to Newfoundland and Labrador, and currently works with Nalcor Energy.
 Her focus there has been talent management and diversity and inclusion.
 Joanne is a graduate of Memorial University.

-Chantal Dugas - General manager, Linguistic Affairs and Diversity, Air Canada
+Chantal Dugas - General Manager, Development, Diversity and Inclusion, Air Canada

 Chantal joined Air Canada 19 years ago as a recruiter before she joined the Diversity team in 2000.
 Not long after, she was also given the responsibilities of Linguistic Affairs.
 For both portfolios, Chantal helped by her team supports the different departments in the development and implementation of initiatives that meet their specific needs.
 She also supports the development of strategies to create a better workplace for all employees.
 Finally, Chantal works very closely with the Talent Acquisition, the Learning and Development and the Succession teams in positioning Air Canada as a top diverse employer.

 Lindsay Evans - Global diversity, equity, inclusion, and accessibility leader, Business and Leadership development Certified coach